grofit/dependi/readme.md

 This is a prototype and is designed to work in a classical way so will require named function constructors to work.

-This was designed for ES3/5 systems in a world without decorators, it does now have decorators but it
+This was designed for ES3/5 systems in a world without decorators, it does have decorators for TS and ES6/7 users, however going forward more use cases could be supported for injection chains rather than simple instantiations.

 ## Features to come